 - --storagectl Name of the storage controller.
 Mandatory.
-The list of the storage controllers currently attached to a VM can be obtained with VBoxManage showvminfo; see chapter 8.5, VBoxManage showvminfo, page 126. - --port The number of the storage controller's port which is to be modified.
-Mandatory, unless the storage controller has only a single port. - --device The number of the port's device which is to be modified.
-Mandatory, unless the storage controller has only a single device per port. - --type Define the type of the drive to which the medium is being attached/detached/modified.
-This argument can only be omitted if the type of medium can be determined from either the medium given with the --medium argument or from a previous medium attachment.
+The list of the storage controllers currently attached to a VM can be obtained with VBoxManage showvminfo; see chapter 8.5, VBoxManage showvminfo, page 129. - --port The number of the storage controller's port which is to be modified.
+Mandatory, unless the storage controller has only a single port.